-- (1) Limitation.
-A Participant may not receive a distribution of the Participant's Restricted Balances except in the event of: (a) the Participant's death, Disability, Severance of Employment or attainment of age 59 1/2; (b) except with regard to Employer Contributions under a Custodial Account, QNECs and Safe Harbor Contributions (other than QACA Safe Harbor Contributions), hardship in accordance with Section 6.07; (c) Plan termination, as provided for in Section 9.05, (d) Excess Deferrals described in Section 4.10(A)(2), (e) corrective distributions under Article 4 or Section 7.08, or otherwise permitted by the Code, or (f) as may otherwise be provided by law and in IRS Guidance.
+- (1) Limitation.-A Participant may not receive a distribution of the Participant's Restricted Balances except in the event of: (a) the Participant's death, Disability, Severance of Employment or attainment of age 59 1/2; (b) except with regard to Employer Contributions under a Custodial Account, ONECs and Safe Harbor Contributions (other than OACA Safe Harbor Contributions), hardship in accordance with Section 6.07; (c) Plan termination, as provided for in Section 9.0405, (d) Excess Deferrals described in Section 4.10(A)(2), (e) corrective distributions under Article 4 or Section 7.08, or otherwise permitted by the Code, or (f) as may otherwise be provided by law and in IRS Guidance.
 This limitation will be applied in conformance with Treas.
-Reg. §§1.403(b)-6(c) and (d).
-Also see Sections 6.05 relating to domestic relations orders and 7.05(G) relating to IRS levies. - (2) Definition of "Restricted Balances."
-A Participant's Restricted Balances are the Participant's Elective Deferral Account under an Annuity Contract, all Accounts under a Custodial Account (or transferred from a Custodial Account), QNEC Account and Safe Harbor Contributions Account.
-Restricted balances do not include (a) Employer Contribution Accounts in an Annuity Contract which were not transferred from a Custodial Account; or (b) any Accounts consisting of Employee Contributions or Rollover Contributions and Earnings thereon; or (c) pre-1989 Elective Deferral contributions (excluding Earnings thereon) to an Annuity Contract that are separately accounted for (which may be distributed in accordance with the terms of the Investment Arrangement Documentation). - (F) Mandatory Distributions.
+Reg. §§1.403(b)-1-6(c) and (d).
+Also see Sections 6.05 relating to domestic relations orders and 7.05(G) relating to IRS levies. - (2) Definition of "Restricted Balances."-A Participant's Restricted Balances are the Participant's Elective Deferral Account, QNEC Account and Safe Harbor Contributions Account.
+Restricted balances do not include pre-1989 Elective Deferral contributions (excluding Earnings thereon) that are separately accounted for (which may be distributed in accordance with the terms of the Investment Arrangement Documentation). - (F) Mandatory Distributions.
 The Employer in its Adoption Agreement may elect to have the Plan make Mandatory Distributions.
 A Mandatory Distribution is a Plan-required distribution to or for a Participant without the Participant's consent upon Severance from Employment, other than a distribution based on the Participant's death or on account of plan termination.
 A Mandatory Distribution may not exceed the amount (not exceeding \$5,000 if the Plan is an ERISA Plan) the Employer elects in its Adoption Agreement or such lesser amount that may be specified in the Investment Arrangement.
 In applying the elected Mandatory Distribution amount, the Plan Administrator will include or exclude a Participant's Rollover Contributions Account as the Employer elects in its Adoption Agreement.
 A Mandatory Distribution does not include the remaining balance of any installment distribution which has already commenced.
 The Employer will notify the Vendor within a reasonable period of time of each Participant's Severance from Employment.
 The Vendor, upon notification by the Employer, will distribute a Participant's Mandatory Distribution in a lump sum within a reasonable period of time after notification by the Employer of the Participant's Severance from Employment.
 The provisions of this Section 6.01(F) do not impair the Participant's right to receive a distribution of the Participant's Vested Account Balance under other Plan provisions prior to receipt of the Mandatory Distribution.
 If the Vendor Documentation provides for Mandatory Distributions, those provisions shall apply to Investment Arrangements held by the Vendor as though elected by the Employer in its Adoption Agreement.
 See Section 6.08 regarding direct rollovers and automatic rollovers.
 The Employer, in Appendix B of its Adoption Agreement may alter the application of this Section regarding distributions to Participants who have attained the later of age 62 or Normal Retirement Age.